aaron-grau/curic/rails/homeworks/questions/library/README.md

 ### Index and Destroy

 The app has a basic library of books.
-Right now, we only have routes to see the list of all books (`:index`) and delete (`:destroy`) whichever books we like; we can see that these are the only options available to us by checking our `routes.rb` file in the `db` folder:
+Right now, we only have routes to see the list of all books (`:index`) and delete (`:destroy`) whichever books we like; we can see that these are the only options available to us by checking our `routes.rb` file in the `config` folder:

 ```ruby
 Rails.application.routes.draw do